shyamsmps/dsa/src/algo/Patterns.md

 ## 4. Hash Map Based Counting

-When to Use
+### When to Use

-Use when:

-Need frequencies of elements or chars
+- Need frequencies of elements or chars

-Need to track windows with constraints
+- Need to track windows with constraints

-Need to detect duplicates or patterns quickly
+- Need to detect duplicates or patterns quickly

-Key Idea
+### Key Idea
 Maintain counts in a hash map or fixed-size array (if character set small).

-Example Problems
+### Example Problems
-1. Longest Substring Without Repeating Characters
+1. **Longest Substring Without Repeating Characters**
+Find the length of the longest substring within a given string $s$ that does not contain any repeating characters.

-Track seen characters via map/set.
+Hint: Track seen characters via map/set.

-2. Valid Anagram
+2. **Valid Anagram**
 Check if two strings have same character counts.

-3. Group Anagrams
+3. **Group Anagrams**
 Group words with identical frequency signatures.

-4. First Unique Character in a String
+4. **First Unique Character in a String**
 Find index of first non-repeating character.

-5. Intersection of Two Arrays
+5. **Intersection of Two Arrays**
 Return elements appearing in both arrays (respecting counts).

 ## 5. Binary Search (on Arrays)
-When to Use
+### When to Use

-Use when:

-Array is sorted OR you can define a monotonic condition

-You must search for a value, boundary, or answer
+Array is sorted OR you can define a monotonic condition.
+You must search for a value, boundary, or answer.

 Key Idea